cobilab/falcon/README.md

 gunzip PT18.fa.gz
 ./FALCON -v -n 4 -c 20 -t 10 -l 15 PT18.fa viruses.fa
 </pre>
-It will use 4 GB of RAM memory and less than 2 minutes (in a common laptop) to run the FALCON.
+It will use less than 3.5 GB of RAM memory and about 1 minute (in a common laptop) to run the FALCON.

 ## USAGE ##